 Preheat oven to 160c (fan-forced).
 Line 2 large baking trays with baking paper and set aside.

 Add the pumpkin and sunflower seeds to a food processor, process for approximatley 40 - 45 seconds to produce a fine texture resembling almond meal.
-Add the arrowroot, cacao powder, cinnamon, baking soda and salt to a food processor.
+Add the arrowroot, cacao powder, cinnamon, baking powder and salt to a food processor.
 Blend for 10 seconds to combine all the dry ingredients.

 Add the coconut oil, maple syrup and vanilla.
 Process for approximately 5 seconds, scrape down sides and continue processing for a further 6 - 8 seconds or until a moist dough is formed.

 Scoop out rounded teaspoons of dough and roll into small balls.
 Allow 5 - 6 cms between each ball.

 Take a small square of baking paper and place over a ball of dough, press down with the flat base of a small glass to make a round cookie shape (alternatively use your palm to flatten the balls).
 Repeat for all the balls of dough.

-Bake for 16 - 18 minutes until firm (the cookies will crispen up further as they cool).
+Bake for approximately 18 - 20 minutes until firm (the cookies will crispen up further as they cool).
 Allow to sit for 10 minutes on the trays, then transfer to a wire rack to finish cooling.